RedisInsight/RedisDesktopManager/docs/quick-start.md

 ## Connect to a UNIX socket

-RDM [doesn't support UNIX sockets](https://github.com/uglide/RedisDesktopManager/issues/1751) directly, but you can use redirecting of the local socket to the UNIX domain socket, for instance with [socat](https://sourceforge.net/projects/socat):
+RDM.dev [doesn't support UNIX sockets](https://github.com/uglide/RedisDesktopManager/issues/1751) directly, but you can use redirecting of the local socket to the UNIX domain socket, for instance with [socat](https://sourceforge.net/projects/socat):

 ```
 socat -v tcp-l:6379,reuseaddr,fork unix:/tmp/redis.sock